Suchetha21/Crop-Price-Prediction/README.md

 # Crop-Price-Prediction
-Used to predict the price of 23 different crops based on month and rainfall.
+Used to predict the price of 23 different crops based on month and respective average rainfall of the month.